LukePappa/myOS/t.md

-Existence is the direct reality of absolute truth, goodness, and beauty.
-Its appearance is expressible in the language of qualia, qualia in that of physics, physics in mathematics, and mathematics in logic.
-Speaking in those terms, the universe is an act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly conscious of itself.
-To live in accordance with your purpose, adhere to the meditative instruction: "Be."
+God is the direct reality of absolute truth, goodness, and beauty.